What to Wear in Antarctica: An Antarctica Cruise Packing List

 Final Tips for What to Wear in Antarctica

 The above Antarctica cruise packing list should be fine for your trip.
 Again, the key is to pack items that you can layer.
 As I said, I layered 2 long sleeves for expeditions and added my fleece hoodie for zodiac-only days.
-There is a shop on board most ships with some basics, but it’s easier to pack your own.
+There is a shop on board most ships with some basics in case of emergencies but they might not have what you need and it is pricey.

 A final tip I recommend, when you go to purchase things like your hat, gloves, or even waterproof pants and backpacks- pick something colourful!
 Everyone looks the same all bundled up in their expedition parkas.
 Having bright accessories (mine were pink!) makes it easier for you to stand out to your friends and in the group photos taken by the ship’s photographer.